esgameco/youtube-upload-monetization/README.md

+## Differences between this fork and the master

+This fork is meant to allow the use of monetization for videos, an ability which isn't included in other forks.

 ## About
 Python script to upload videos on YouTube using Selenium that allows to upload more than 6<sup>1</sup> videos per day